-1. These Privacy Terms and Conditions are complementary to the forwarding conditions of Yamato (in as far as applicable).
+1. These Privacy Terms and Conditions are complementary to the Forwarding Terms and Conditions of Yamato (in as far as applicable).
 The application of any other general terms and conditions is hereby expressly excluded.

 3. Each Party may receive personal data of (i) persons representing the other Party, (ii) contact persons or coordinators of the other Party, (iii) employees or other persons engaged by the other Party in the performance of the business relationship between Parties and any obligations arising from the Agreement, if applicable; as well as, as the case may be, (iv) customers (of customers) of the other Party, and consigner/consignee information (“Contract Personal Data”).